nicksheerin/nick_sheerin/_projects/lunabotics.md

 <img src="../../images/projects/lunabotics/DAVIID_Precomp.png">
 </div>

-This project was a collaboration between 4 students: Dawit Lee, Jared Li, Oludotun Ode, and myself.
+This project was a collaboration between 22 students across three degree paths to compete in

+: Dawit Lee, Jared Li, Oludotun Ode, and myself.
 We worked on this final project for ECE 8833: Biomedical Sensing Systems in the Fall of 2017.
 The project entailed us utilizing biomedical instrumentation that could be used to solve a real problem.
 We ended up choosing to create a [“smart lunabotics”](https://youtu.be/maCvKXfcnyE) that could take in certain gestures and display them through an app to communicate effectively with those with certain hearing/speech pathologies.

 ## Overall Summary

-Effective communication is an important facet of daily life.
-Unfortunately, this skill is made difficult for a large amount of people in the US due to disorders such as deafness.
-If severely afflicted, a person’s only available method of interpersonal communication may be American Sign Language (ASL), which less than one percent of the U.S. understands.
-This divide in communication between the deaf and the rest of the population can be bridged with a device that is portable, easy to use, and is able to translate basic gestures and ASL into text.

-Many previous devices in this field often involve cameras, data processing that can only be done on a desktop, and lunaboticss that use complicated sensors, which make the device difficult to use and understand.
-We wanted to explore a device that could improve on all of these factors by using a lightweight lunabotics system with few sensors that would be powered by a simple power bank.
+Detail the problems mining on the moon, Artemis, and unique problems faced  obtaining regolith.

+Give an overall Summary of the team, and include the lessons learned from last year.
 <!--
 <div align="center">
 <img src="../../images/projects/lunabotics/device.png" width = "50%">